Evidence Base

 - Interim results of this systematic review will be made available for public review.

-- If any member of the public feels that an important academic paper, that has been published in a peer reviewed journal, has been omitted, there will be an opportunity to submit it for consideration.
+- In this public consultation, if members of the public feel that an important academic paper, that has been published in a peer reviewed journal, has been omitted, there will be an opportunity to submit it for consideration.

-- Any submitted papers will be reviewed in line with the inclusion and exclusion criteria in the PROSPERO registered protocol: please see www.crd.york.ac.uk/prospero under registration number CRD42024596567
+- Any submitted papers will be reviewed in line with the inclusion and exclusion criteria in the PROSPERO registered protocol: please see crd.york.ac.uk/prospero under registration number CRD42024596567

 What clinical needs are known to exist in the population that are attending, or may attend, gender healthcare services?

-- A review of the evidence base is planned with respect to co-existing clinical needs in gender diverse people: this is registered as a systematic review on PROSPERO (www.crd.york.ac.uk/prospero) under registration number CRD42024596562
+- To answer this question, we have been reviewing the evidence base with respect to co-existing clinical needs in gender diverse people with support from the HSE Library Service: this is registered as a systematic review on PROSPERO (crd.york.ac.uk/prospero) under registration number CRD42024596562

-- Interim results of this review will be made available as the review progresses.
+- Interim results of this review were made available for public consultation during the month of August 2025.

 As this work progresses, we will be updating this page with our findings.